 There is no small amount of information being collected on a construction site.
 From construction blueprints to change orders, reports, timesheets, and much more.
 Many job sites today are still using pen and paper or spreadsheets to keep track of all that.

-Mobile apps are changing those archaic processes to increase accuracy and reduce the time it takes to report information.
+Construction apps on mobile are changing those archaic processes to increase accuracy and reduce the time it takes to report information.
 Illegible handwriting, double entry, inconsistent data and reporting times and information falling through the cracks are some of the old school issues that companies are avoiding by moving those processes to a mobile solution and automating the follow up process.

 Automating reports, adding pictures and even signing off on complete work are some of the use cases in the field today.
 This has been saving north of 6-10 hours for users, especially those that need to generate reports – and it allows teams to be nimble and address important issues, faster.